nghafourian/test/Pluto.md

  ./pluto
  ````
   At this point, PLUTO reads the initialization file pluto.ini and starts integrating.
 The run should take a few seconds (or less) and the integration log should be dumped to screen.
-* you can now plot the results using `gnuplot`.  type `gnuplot` and enter its environment.
+* you can now plot the results using `gnuplot`.
+Type `gnuplot` in the terminal and enter its environment.
 Then type
 ```sh
  plot "data.0001.dbl" bin array=400:400:400 form="%double" ind 0
 ````